lochnessdragon/Mouse/README.md

 # Mouse
-A Minecraft Mod that aims to improve Minecraft in tiny ways and be realatively compact Many ideas were originally thought of by SimplySarc: [SimplySarc's Youtube Channel](https://www.youtube.com/user/SimplySarc) and other youtubers.
+A Minecraft Mod that aims to improve Minecraft in tiny ways and be relatively compact.
+Many ideas were originally thought of by SimplySarc: [SimplySarc's Youtube Channel](https://www.youtube.com/user/SimplySarc) and other youtubers.